ZuttoVPG/zutto-docs/Game_Design.md

 | Armoursmith       | Uses half the materials to craft armour | Blacksmith L5 |
 | Psychic           | Mind Crush          | PC is $psychic race |

+Jobs level up individually, and only when they are the active job.

+The power level between different jobs should be kept somewhat similar.
+'Advanced' jobs, or jobs that depend on maxing out other jobs, should offer alternative gameplay options instead of straight-up power boosts.

 ### Affiliation & Reputation
 Players can be liked/disliked by NPC factions.
 Some factions can be joined by the player.

 - group factions so they're mutually exclusive

 ## Pets
-Despite drawing heavily on incremental games, pets are _not_ merely workers.
+Despite drawing on incremental games, pets are _not_ merely workers.
 Each pet will have a name, equipment, skills, and potentially a skin.

 The number of pets actively kept on the player's base should be kept fairly small so that each pet has impact and feels important.